The Essential Rental Property Maintenance Checklist for Landlords

 Did you know?

-The 2021 International Property Maintenance Code (IPMC) provides guidelines for the maintenance of building elements, ventilation, sanitation, plumbing, mechanical, electrical, and fire protection systems in both residential and non-residential properties.
-In Section 301, IPMC states that “the owner of the premises shall maintain the structure and exterior property in compliance with these requirements,” and that landlords cannot “permit another person to occupy premises that are not in a sanitary and safe condition.”
+The 2024 International Property Maintenance Code (IPMC) provides guidelines for maintaining building elements, ventilation, sanitation, plumbing, mechanical, electrical, and fire protection systems in both residential and non-residential properties.
+In Section 301, IPMC states that “the owner of the premises shall maintain the structure and exterior property in compliance with these requirements” and that landlords cannot “permit another person to occupy premises that are not in a sanitary and safe condition.”

 When to Do Property Inspections for Maintenance

 You can perform property inspections multiple times per year as long as they’re not done randomly and don’t interfere with the tenant’s fair use of the property.
-To guarantee that the property is always at its best, we recommend doing inspections when a client moves in, quarterly or seasonally for routine maintenance, for emergency situations, and when a tenant moves out.
+To guarantee that the property is always at its best, we recommend doing inspections when a client moves in, quarterly or seasonally for routine maintenance, emergencies, and when a tenant moves out.

-You want to be thorough but also move quickly to avoid vacancies and lost rental income.
-To stay organized and systematic, use a move-in/move-out checklist as you inspect your units during tenant turnover.
+Timely inspections are vital in preventing vacancies and lost rental income.
+Stay organized with a move-in/move-out checklist for systematic inspection.
 Download our free Move-In/Move-out Checklist below, which you can use with the rental property maintenance checklist.

 Thank you for downloading!